learn-co-students/SENG-LIVE-071921/phase-3/02_intro_to_object_oriented_ruby/demo/README.md

 gem "activesupport", "~> 6.1"
 ```
-Next, because `activesupport` is built in a more modular way, the `Bundle.require(:default)` isn't enough to get what we need, so we're going to require the pieces we want to work with within the `config/environment.rb` file.
+Next, because `activesupport` is built in a more modular way, the `Bundler.require(:default)` isn't enough to get what we need, so we're going to require the pieces we want to work with within the `config/environment.rb` file.
 ```rb
 # config/environment.rb
 # ...